dswh/ai-engineer-roadmap/README.md

 ---
-The AI Engineering Roadmap categorizes the journey into
+The AI Engineering Roadmap categorizes the journey into 3 stages:
-1. `Beginner` - Master the skill of developing applications with LLMs, APIs, and Prompt Engineering.
+1. `Beginner` - Build basic application to learn to consume LLM APIs, carefully engineering prompts for your applications and working with open source LLMs.

-2. `Intermediate` - Build expertise in handling longer context, building RAG applications, and building agents.
+2. `Intermediate` - Go deep into building more context aware advanced applications using Retreival Augmented Generation (RAG).
+Learn about vector databases and how to work with one.
+Learn to build agents with LLMs and tools.

-3. `Advanced` (Entering AI Research territory) - Learn to fine-tune LLMs, build automated and orchestrated pipelines with model evals and testing frameworks.
+3. `Advanced` - After mastering application building, learn to deploy, optimise and manage LLM-powered apps in production with LLMOps.
+Learn to fine-tune pre-trained models to adapt to downstream applications efficiently and at low cost.

 I'd suggest you go deep in each stage, build projects, POCs or better yet, functional products and then move to the next stage.